FaridSuleymanov/LAIN/README.md

 It inspects selected systems or communication channels, identifies visible cryptographic primitives where possible, classifies their quantum-readiness risk, and records the assessment process in a tamper-evident local audit log.

-This repository was previously developed under the working name **LAIN**.
-The new public framing is deliberately more conservative: readiness assessment, defensive review, auditability, and migration planning.

 > Status: alpha / research prototype.
 > Current focus: TLS endpoint inspection, primitive classification, authorization scope control, structured findings, and local audit integrity.